TagBites/TagBites.UI-Docs/docs/Components/textfield.md

 ```

 ## Maximum length
-`UIStringAttribute` allows to set a maximum length of text.
-The default is 32767.

-### Example
 ```csharp
 [UIString(MaximumLength = 10)]
 public string Text { get; set; }
 ```

 ## Minimum and maximum line count
-`UIStringAttribute` allows to set a minimum line count and maximum line count.

-### Example
 ```csharp
 [UIString(MinimumLineCount = 2, MaximumLineCount = 10)]
 public string Text { get; set; }
 ```

 ## Horizontal alignment
-`UIStringAttribute` allows to set a horizontal alignment of a text string relative to its layout rectangle.

 | HorizontalAlignment | Description |
 | ------------- |:-------------